hughperkins/gpu-experiments/README.md

 [results/volkov_mm_titanx.tsv](results/volkov_mm_titanx.tsv)

+## Winograd-specific experiments

 ### Matrix multiplication, batched

-This is not part of Volkov's slides, but seems to naturally fit into this section.
-Or I might create a new section sometime.
-Here, I am using only 32x32 matrices, but we can multiply a batch of pairs of such matrices in one kernel launch, and look at the resulting flops.
+This section was originally organized under the 'volkov' section above, since it is derived from the final matrix multiplication experiment.
+It's not part of his slides though, and doesnt really fit into the story he was telling particularly well either.
+It is part of my experiments into Winograd kernels, and belongs in this new section.
+Prorbably.

 [gpuexperiments/volkov_mm_batched.py](gpuexperiments/volkov_mm_batched.py)